Systems · People · AI Integration · Toronto, ON

 Because they're usually the same problem.
 Most consultants fix systems and ignore the humans.
 Most coaches fix humans and ignore the systems.
 We fix both simultaneously, because broken processes create frustrated people, and frustrated people create broken processes.
 The real problem is almost always at the intersection.

 We've walked into warehouses, clinics, studios, associations, and back offices across Toronto.
 The problems are always different.
 The pattern is always the same.
 Everyone is looking at their part of the system.
 Nobody is looking at the whole thing.
+The gaps between the parts are where the money quietly leaves.

 That is our job.
 Look at the whole thing.
 Name what is broken.
 Fix it.